 (No ratings)

-Dr. Artur Chernoguz, MD, FACS is a pediatric general surgeon in Providence, RI specializing in pediatric general surgery.
+Dr. Artur Chernoguz, MD, FACS is a bariatric surgeon in Providence, RI specializing in bariatric surgery and pediatric general surgery.
 He graduated from Albany Medical College.
-Dr. Artur Chernoguz, MD, FACS is affiliated with Floating Hospital for Children at Tufts Medical Center, Lowell General Hospital, Lifespan and Tufts Medical Center.
+Dr. Artur Chernoguz, MD, FACS is affiliated with The Miriam Hospital, Women & Infants Hospital of Rhode Island, Brown University Health, Brown Surgical Associates, Brown Physicians Incorporated, Rhode Island Hospital (RIH) and Hasbro Children s Hospital.

 Weight Loss Surgery (Bariatric Surgery)